SullivanC137/Apex-Workshops/Going the distance/instructions/2.basics/README.md

+## Basics

-This part covers extra navigation and shared components Before we start, please download the example applications: f101, f102, f103, f104
+This part covers extra navigation and shared components Before we start, please download the example applications: f101, f102, f103, f104 and then download them into your workspace.
+Your new application ID does not have to match this one.

-Code along/Use handouts:
+## Code along/Use handouts:

 NAVIGATION
 - Change your Volunteers page, Page template to: Right side column